 Of unknown cause.

 Indica or Cannabis indica

 “Cannabis indica is an annual plant in the family Cannabaceae.
-It is a putative species of the genus Cannabis.
-Whether it and Cannabis sativa are truly separate species is a matter of debate.
+It is a putative species of the genus Cannabis, and whether it and Cannabis sativa are truly separate species is a matter of debate.
 The Cannabis indica plant is cultivated for many purposes; for example, the plant fibers can be converted into cloth.”

-The term “indica” is usually a reference to short, stout cannabis plants that have more of a relaxing, “body” effect.
-This is not always accurate, but is a term that has entered the popular cannabis lexicon and, until recently, has served a purpose in identifying particular varieties of cannabis.
-Whilst this method of classification is not always accurate, it has its uses.
-Botanists will always argue about taxonomy, so this is likely going to be a debate that lasts a long time!
+The term “indica” usually refers to short, stout cannabis plants that have more of a relaxing, “body” effect.
+This is not always accurate but is a term that has entered the popular cannabis lexicon and, until recently, has served a purpose in identifying particular varieties of cannabis.
+While this classification method is not always accurate, it has its uses.
+Botanists will always argue about taxonomy, so this will likely be a long debate!